apache/drill-site/_docs/en/connect-a-data-source/040-storage-plugin-auth-modes.md

 Drill 1.21 brings with it the ability to configure storage authentication modes on a per-plugin basis.
 Three authentication modes are provided but note that not every plugin need support every mode.
 Consult the respective plugin documentation page for information about the authentication modes that it supports.

 ## SHARED_USER
 This is the default authentication mode for storage plugins and matches the authentication behaviour of storage plugins in previous versions of Drill.
-Drill connects to the storage using a single set of shared credentials stored in some credential provider.
+Drill connects to the storage using a single set of shared credentials stored in a credential provider.
 If no credentials are present, the plugin may connect with no credentials or make implicit use of the Drillbit's identity (e.g. OS process user).
 Authentication to the storage is unaffected by the Drill query user's identity.

 ## USER_TRANSLATION
-{% include startnote.html %}At the present time, to use the USER_TRANSLATION authentication mode the global option `drill.exec.impersonation` must be set to true.{% include endnote.html %}
+{% include startnote.html %}At the present time, to use the USER_TRANSLATION authentication mode the global option drill.exec.impersonation must be set to true.{% include endnote.html %}

 Drill connects to the storage using credentials looked up ("translated") for the Drill query user.
 Authentication to the storage is a function of the Drill query user's identity (and that function may be 1-1 or *-1).